AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 This rule redirects all requests to `example.org/test.mp4` to the resource named `noopmp4-1s`.

-> More information on scriptlets, redirects, and their usage is available in [this GitHub section](https://github.com/AdguardTeam/Scriptlets#redirect-resources).
+> More information on redirects and their usage is available [on GitHub](https://github.com/AdguardTeam/Scriptlets#redirect-resources).

-> **Compatibility with different versions of AdGuard.** This type of rules is not supported by AdGuard for iOS and Safari.
+> **Compatibility with different versions of AdGuard.** This type of rules is not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.

 <a id="redirect-rule-modifier"></a>
 #### **`redirect-rule`**